-Due to scheduling of bus repairs and state inspections a spare bus will be assigned to the driver.
+Due to scheduling of bus repairs and state inspections, a spare bus will be assigned to the driver.
 The appropriate animal sign will be in the bus window to indicate the bus route/number the driver is representing.
 If your driver is absent, a substitute driver will drive your child’s bus route.
 At times you may see a different driver and bus number.
 Do not be alarmed.
-All drivers are required to carry picture district ID’s with them.
+All drivers are required to carry a picture district ID with them.

 Q: What is the transportation policy regarding children let off at the bus stop without a parent or guardian present?

-Student grades 1-12 can be let off the bus at their stop without a parent/guardian present.
+Students grades 1-12 can be let off the bus at their stop without a parent/guardian present.
 Kindergarten students will not be let off the bus unless a parent/guardian, daycare provider or an older sibling is at the stop to meet them.
-Kindergarten students are will be let off the bus at group stops without someone to meet them.
-Your child will be returned to the school.
+Kindergarten students at home or group stops, without someone there to meet them, will be returned to school.
 In the event a parent/guardian is not at the stop to greet the kindergartner, you will be responsible for picking your child up from the appropriate school.

 Q: Why can’t I drop my child off in the bus loop?